gotchoices/votetorrent/README.md

 ## Glossary of Terms:

+* Authority - district or entity involved in the voting process
-* Authority - the entity or system attempting to solicit a vote
+  * Election Authority - the authority describing the overall event and timetable
+  * Registration Authority - an authority charged with tracking registered voters
+  * Ballot Authority - an authority (district typically) with a specific ballot type to be voted on in an election
-* Election - declaration of a pending voting event, containing the roles to be filled, cut-off times, and associated rules
+* Election - declaration of a pending voting event, containing the cut-off times, and associated rules
-* Confirmed Election - a declaration of a ready election, including the specific candidacies.
-This is candidacy definition added to the election.
+* Ballot - a declaration of a specific questionnaire pertaining to a Ballot Authority and Election.
-* Registration - list of eligible voters, compiled by the authority and made available to stakeholders
+* Registration - list of eligible voters, maintained by an authority or peer to peer network, consisting of a private portion and a public portion, the latter of which is made available to stakeholders
 * Stakeholders - the authority, usually the voters, and any other parties who are privy to the voter registration and vote outcome
 * Outcome - the result of a given election
 * DHT/Kademlia - Distributed Hash Table used to communicate and transact on a peer-to-peer basis